MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 ---
 # Browser feature differences between Microsoft Edge and WebView2

 WebView2 is based on the new Microsoft Edge browser.
-You to have the opportunity to extend features from the browser to WebView2-based apps, which is useful.
+You have the opportunity to extend features from the browser to WebView2-based apps, which is useful.
 However, WebView2 isn't limited to browser-like apps.
-Many scenarios include the features of the browser that don't make sense or are unnecessary.
+Many scenarios include features of the browser that don't make sense or are unnecessary.

 The purpose of this article is to provide the following information.